Numerical Math and Scientific Computing

 References

 Commented C++ source code, verification code and test run outputs.
-The verification code demonstrates many possible usage scenarious
+The verification code demonstrates many possible usage scenarios.
+LinAlg is required as a dependency.

 Version